So you have food poisoning, an earache, and a bottle of homemade lotion to preserve? There’s an extract for that.

 I’m talking about grapefruit seed extract, of course.
 Now, since this is a post about why I don’t use it you might expect me to say the claims made about grapefruit seed extract (GSE) are false.
-They’re not.
-Well, except for that last “disease” because I, er, made it up.
+Many of them are actually supported by research.
+(Except, of course, that last “disease” because I, er, made it up.)

 So why will you not find GSE in my ebook, DIY Organic Beauty Recipes, or any recipe on this site?
-Because according to the findings of some experts, calling it natural is like spiking mineral water with gasoline and serving it at a day spa.
+Because according to the findings of some experts, it doesn’t contain naturally antimicrobial properties.
+Instead, they contend that the antimicrobial nature of GSE is due to chemical residues left behind after processing.

-According to GSE manufacturers, the main constituent of their miracle extract is diphenol hydroxybenzene.
-(Source.
-Note: This is an archived page from Mountain Rose Herbs.
-They no longer carry GSE) Now, just because a compound sounds scary doesn’t mean it is.
+According to grapefruit seed extract manufacturers, the main constituent of their extract is diphenol hydroxybenzene.
+Now, just because a compound sounds scary doesn’t mean it is.
 I eat sodium chloride on my eggs almost every morning and I’m still here.
 (It’s sea salt)

 Still, I wanted to know whether diphenol hydroxybenzene is considered a natural compound or synthetic chemical.
 The Environmental Working Group’s Skin Deep Database had never heard of it.
 Neither had ChemSpider, which is the official database of the Royal Society of Chemistry.
 By the time I checked OSHA I was starting to get suspicious.
-It’s almost like someone just made up this chemical and slapped it on a label!
+Why isn’t there any information on this chemical?

 According to Steve Humphries, PhD, “people with chemistry training will recognise that the description ‘diphenol hydroxybenzene’ is not the correct way to name a chemical compound.
 ‘Hydroxybenzene’ is a benzene ring with a hydroxy group attached, ‘phenol’ is also a benzene ring with a hydroxy group attached.
 So ‘diphenol hydroxybenzene’ just loosely says that we have some benzene rings with hydroxy groups stuck on them somewhere!” (source)